stalwartlabs/stalwart-website/content/en/jmap/configure/lmtp.md

 Qmail does not offer LMTP support out of the box.
 However, you can use the [qmail-lmtp](https://fossies.org/linux/mailman/contrib/qmail-lmtp) extension to add LMTP support to your qmail installation.

-## Clustering

-When running Stalwart JMAP in a high availability [cluster](/jmap/cluster/), LMTP connections are acepted by all peers in the cluster and automatically forwarded to the leader over RPC.
-No additional configurations are required.

 ## Conformed RFCs